 A profiler is the most widespread instrument for surface finish measuring.
 However, CMM machines can measure the surface finishes of the part as well because of their outstanding precision.
 However, you would have to change the probe to a special needle.
 The needle will then move along a surface and determine any kind of microscopic unevenness that the surface finish is formed from.

 How WayKen Can Help You

-At Wayken, we operate a quality system that has been certified by ISO 9001:2015 standards.
+At WayKen, we operate a quality system that has been certified by ISO 9001:2015 standards.
 If you want to get machined parts with more accurate sizes and shapes, please free feel to contact us in advance to discuss your parts measurement requirements.
-Learn more, you can upload CAD file and request a quote here.
+To learn more, you can upload CAD files and request a quote here.